 - Becoming Dean of Admissions at University of Colorado School of Medicine

-What the admissions committees are looking for in the application:
+What admissions committees are looking for in your med school application:

 - Meeting the criteria and competencies the school is looking for

 - Good critical thinking skills

 - Strong scientific inquiry (especially if the school has a big research component)